 It is really easy to create photo slideshow DVDs with DVD Styler, and there is little that can go wrong in the process.
 All in all a great application for the purpose.

-Now Read: Convert and burn avi files to DVD
+Now Read: Convert and burn avi files to DVDAdvertisement

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.